-My primary research focus is Chinese political economy, or state-economy relations.
-My dissertation was about domestic Chinese political economy, with a focus on informal street vendors and the Urban Management Bureau, or the now-infamous 城管 (ChengGuan).
-In the dissertation I also focused on academic and policy debates about how the Chinese state could best provide “market order” (市场秩序) or, how the state could to promote “stability” while deepening market reform.
-I have published one brief comparative analysis on the informal markets in China and Latin America, focusing on the street vendor-ChengGuan topic.
+My primary research focus is Chinese political economy, both at the domestic and international levels.
+My dissertation was about Chinese state-economy relations, with a focus on informal street vendors and the Urban Management Bureau, or the now-infamous 城管 (chengguan).
+In the dissertation I also focused on academic and policy debates about how the Chinese state could best provide “market order” (市场秩序) and promote “stability” while deepening market reform.
+I have published a comparative analysis on the informal markets in China and Latin America, focusing on the street vendor-chengguan relationship.
 In addition, I have a longer, peer-reviewed academic article about the “China Model” that builds on my dissertation research.
-I am currently extending my interest in China’s comparative political economy to new projects on China as a “Developmental State” and on China’s excessively liberal foreign economic policy.
+I am currently extending my interest in China’s comparative political economy to new projects on China as a “Developmental State” and on China’s “too liberal” foreign economic policies.

 After completing the dissertation and joining the International Relations Department at Tsinghua, I renewed a long-standing interest from my undergraduate and Master’s degree days: China-Latin America relations.
-Now a major portion of my academic as well policy research and writing is devoted to the politics of China’s trade and investment relations with Latin America.
-I have one academic publication on China-Latin America relations and numerous other shorter policy pieces that are all available on my Carnegie-Tsinghua site.
+A large portion of my academic as well policy research and writing has recently been devoted to the politics of China’s trade and financial relations with Latin America.
+I have an academic publication on China-Latin America relations and numerous other policy pieces that are also available on my Carnegie-Tsinghua site.

 My dissertation: “Regulating Market Order in China: Economic Ideas, Marginal Markets and the State,” PhD Dissertation, Cornell University, January 2008

 My article on the China Model: “Whose China Model Is It Anyway?
 The Contentious Search for Consensus” Review of International Political Economy (RIPE), April 3, 2013